Think about video. What comes to mind? Most likely, it’s a passive experience. Popcorn in hand, you click to watch a video, sit back and enjoy.

 Creating Video Apps With the Right Digital Tools

 Video is rapidly changing, and our enterprise-grade, fully open Next Generation Video Platform is powering its transformation.
-Some of today’s biggest brands are already using our platform to personalize videos at scale.
+Some of today’s biggest brands are already using our platform to personalise videos at scale.

-But the great thing about Interactive Video is that you don’t need CRM data — you can let the user personalize their own experience as they go through the video.
+But the great thing about Interactive Video is that you don’t need CRM data — you can let the user personalise their own experience as they go through the video.
 It creates a better CX and helps you learn more about them, a win-win for brands and consumers.
 And if you do have data, all the better.
-Combine personalization with interactivity for the most customized and immersive experience available.
+Combine personalisation with interactivity for the most customised and immersive experience available.